Jeremy Schonbrunner

-Jeremy Schonbrunner (born September 12, 1989) is an American football offensive lineman who is currently a free agent.
+Jeremy Schonbrunner (born September 12, 1989) is an American former professional football offensive lineman.
 He played college football at Temple University and attended Wicomico High School in Salisbury, Maryland.
-He has also been a member of the Lehigh Valley Steelhawks, San Antonio Talons, Trenton Freedom and Tampa Bay Storm.
+He was a member of the Philadelphia Soul, Lehigh Valley Steelhawks, San Antonio Talons, Trenton Freedom, Iowa Barnstormers, Tampa Bay Storm, and Columbus Lions.

 College career

 Schonbrunner played for the Temple Owls from 2007 to 2011.
 He was the team's starter his final year and helped the Owls to 9 wins.
 He played in 30 games during his career including 9 starts at center.

 Professional career

-Philadelphia Soul

 On February 8, 2012, Schonbrunner was assigned to the Philadelphia Soul of the Arena Football League.
 He was placed on reassignment on March 1, 2012.

-Lehigh Valley Steelhawks

 On April 2, 2012, Schonbrunner signed with the Lehigh Valley Steelhawks of the Indoor Football League.
 On June 19, 2012, Schonbrunner was assigned to the Georgia Force, but his assignment was voided on June 21, 2012.
 On November 12, 2012, Schonbrunner re-signed with the Steelhawks for the 2013 season.
 On June 16, 2013, Schonbrunner was placed on the exempt list.